Sequence and Consequence: and its semantics

 \subsection{The failure of strong completeness}

-\cref{c2completeness} is about individual sentences: it is equivalent to the claim that whenever $p$ is \emph{consistent} in \stalp (meaning that $\neg p$ is not a theorem of \stalp), $p$ is true in some pointed order model.
+\cref{thm:golcompleteness} is about individual sentences: it is equivalent to the claim that whenever $p$ is \emph{consistent} in \stalp (meaning that $\neg p$ is not a theorem of \stalp), $p$ is true in some pointed order model.
 This kind of result is sometimes called a \emph{weak} completeness theorem.
 By contrast, a \emph{strong} completeness theorem would say that for every \emph{set} of sentences that is consistent in a certain logic, there is a model based on a frame in the relevant class in which \emph{every} sentence in that set is true.
 We define consistency for sets of sentences as usual: $\Gamma$ is consistent relative to $\vdash$ when there is no finite conjunction $p$ of elements of $\Gamma$ such that $\vdash p\to \bot$, where $\bot$ abbreviates $p_0\wedge \neg p_0$.
-Somewhat surprisingly, we do not have a strong completeness theorem analogous to \cref{c2completeness}.\footnote{We do not know of any explicit discussion of this point in the literature.
-But see \citealt{Kaufmann:2017} for related points.} \begin{theorem} There are \stalp-consistent sets $\Gamma\subseteq \mathcal{L}$ which are not true in any pointed order model. \end{theorem} \begin{proof} One such $\Gamma$ is the following:
+Somewhat surprisingly, we do not have a strong completeness theorem analogous to \cref{thm:golcompleteness}.\footnote{This point is noted very briefly by \citet[Footnote 12]{Fine:2012}, and developed in much more detail in \citealt{Kocurek:2025}.
+Thanks to Arc for drawing our attention to his paper.} \begin{theorem} There are \stalp-consistent sets $\Gamma\subseteq \mathcal{L}_>$ which are not true in any pointed order model. \end{theorem} \begin{proof} One such $\Gamma$ is the following:

 Suppose all the members of $\Gamma$ were true in some pointed order model $\seq{w,\seq{W,<,V}}$.
 Consider the set of worlds $\varphi$ which verify some atom in this model, i.e., $\varphi=\bigcup_i V(p_i)$.
 We must have $\varphi\cap R(w)\neq \varnothing$, for otherwise the elements of $\Gamma$ would all be false at $w$ (e.g., if $p_1$ and $p_2$ are nowhere true in $R(w)$, then $(p_1\vee p_2)>p_1$ is vacuously true at $w$).
 Since $<_w$ is a well-order, $\varphi$ must have a least element $x$ in $<_w$.
 Some atom $p_k$ is true at $x$, by definition of $\varphi$.
 Now consider $(p_k\vee p_{k+1})>p_k$.
 This is true at $w$, since the first world in $<_w$ where $p_k\vee p_{k+1}$ is true must be $x$ (since $x$ is the first world in $<_w$ where \emph{any} atom is true), where $p_k$ is true.
 Hence its negation is false at $w$, contrary to the assumption that $w$ verifies all the elements of $\Gamma$.